pavankomarina/SIH/README.md

 ### Deployment
 The project runs on Django.
 The web interface prompts for the user to speak.
 The recorded voice is then matched with the trained GMM model, to find the best cluster it fits into.
-If the match is above a certain threshold value (say 90%) then the user is authorised.
+If the match is above a certain threshold value (say 90%) then the user is authorised..

 ### Improvements
 1) Noise reduction must be taken care